 Food packaging is one of the largest and most important market for the development of plastic films able to protect, preserve and prolong the duration of food products.
 At the same time, the constant increase in the production of plastics means high environmental impact and high management costs for the correct waste disposal.

-The aim of the ABRIOPACK project is therefore to replace the traditional materials used in agroindustrial packaging with a biodegradable packaging suitable for the preservation of organic chicken meat.
-Furthermore, the project aims to consider the effects of the scrap materials of this process (organic poultry manure and biocomposted bioplastics) on the soils destined to the production of farming raw materials, in a circular economy perspective.
+The aim of the ABRIOPACK project is therefore to replace the traditional materials used in agroindustrial packaging with a biodegradable packaging suitable for the preservation of antibiotic-free chicken meat.
+Furthermore, the project aims to consider the effects of the scrap materials of this process (poultry manure and composted bioplastics) on the soils destined to the production of farming raw materials, in a circular economy perspective.

 The project has a duration of 36 months (february 2019-february 2022) and it is funded by the Call for proposals “Support to the creation and functioning of Operational Groups of the EIP – Submeasure 16.1 Action 2” Year 2017 – RDP for Marche 2014/2020 (EAFRD funds – contribution granted € 324.766,73).